If you could start your career over again, what direction would you take?

 - Is this a replacement search or a newly created role?

 - What is your favorite part about working here?

-- What is the facility's primary goal for this position in the next 12 months?
+- What is K12 Inc.'s primary goal for this position in the next 12 months?

 - Is there anything from my background and experience that I can clarify for you?

-- What do you see as the biggest change in the publishing industry over the past 3 years?
+- What do you see as the biggest change in the education industry over the past 3 years?

 - Is there any reason why you would not hire me?"

 "Thank you for asking - I do have a few questions.
 What is top of mind when it comes to filling this role?
 In addition, what types of career growth opportunities would follow this position?
-And lastly, do you have internal candidates who are also interviewing for this position?"
+And lastly, what do you think makes K12 Inc. different from its competitors?"